 Historically, inversions of the yield curve (the spread) have preceded most U.S. recessions.
 Thus, the yield curve is considered an important barometer for predicting business cycle turning points.
-However, it is important to note that, sometimes, a negative yield curve gives a false positive (see the long-term charts on pages 4 and 5).
+However, it is important to note that, sometimes, a negative yield curve gives a false positive (see the long-term charts on pages 5 and 6).

-The yield curve for the 10s/2s is currently 0.17x in the United States and is 0.14x in Canada.
-The high-low for the year 2019 is 0.21x-0.11x in the USA and is 0.17x-0.06x.
+The yield curve for the 10s/2s is currently 0.16x in the United States and is 0.10x in Canada.
+The high-low for the year 2019 is 0.21x-0.11x in the USA and is 0.17x-0.06x in Canada.